duckietown/docs-duckiesky_high_school/book/duckiesky_high_school/12-electronics/20-soldering/20-soldering-skill.md

 ### Differentiation _(strategies for grouping, ELL, and inclusion)_

 Work in pairs, but if possible have one soldering unit for each student.
 Teacher should create these pairs to cater to each student's needs.

 ### Advanced preparation/Materials/Set Up (Including Misconceptions)

 **Teacher Materials**

-Should have a set of student materials for themselves to demonstrate to students
+Should have a set of student materials for themselves to demonstrate to students.

 ## SCRIPT OF TEACHING AND LEARNING ACTIVITIES